Part B: More Instructions

 Task 9.3: Control Logic

 Modify control-logic.circ to output the correct control logic signals for jumps and U-type instructions.
-See the control logic section for more details.

 Hint: Be careful about which ALU operation you're performing for the lui instruction.
 One of the ALU operations you made in Part A but didn't use anywhere else will come in handy here.